fetchai/agents-aea/packages/fetchai/skills/simple_data_request/README.md

 ## Description

-This skill is used to request data from a HTTP endpoint and then saving it in the AEA's shared state for use by other skills.
+This skill is used to request data from a HTTP endpoint and then save it in the AEA's shared state for use by other skills.

 ## Behaviours